 “Skydive photography has been a lifelong passion of mine.
 It is what drives me to organise and manage remarkable skydiving events worldwide.
 Capturing jumpers with beautifully unique backgrounds is what truly appeals to me.”

-As his friend Graham once said, “If it were easy, everyone would be doing it.”
+“If it were easy, everyone would be doing it.”

 Unsurprisingly, Tim’s found that each project or location comes with its own complications.
 From obtaining permission to dealing with specific weather conditions, to managing high logistical costs.
 The projects over Bolivia’s Uyuni Salt Flats and into the Amazon checked all the boxes.

-HALO Jumps Over Uyuni Salt Flats: The Ultimate Skydiving Destination
+HALO Jumps Over Uyuni Salt Flats

 “For those who don’t know, Uyuni is located 3,656 meters above sea level.
 In January, the perfect combination of rain and sunshine creates a thin layer of water over the salt flats.
 Suddenly, the salt flats become the world’s largest natural mirror.
 In my opinion, it is quite literally the most beautiful landing area in the world!
 However, it is also a complex location.”

-So, to pull off this skydiving expedition, I completed civilian training and earned certification as a HALO (High Altitude, Low Opening) operator.
 Since the landing zone already lies at 3,656 meters, we had to jump from 6,700 meters.
 Climbing to that altitude in aging Bolivian military aircraft took time – and made HALO gear absolutely critical.

 Once I’d earned my HALO qualification, I set out to build the team to execute the mission: